Keyfactor/remote-file-orchestrator/README.md

 The PKCS12 store type can be used to manage any PKCS#12 compliant file format.

 Use cases supported:
-1. Trust entries - A single certificate without a private key in a certificate store.
+1. One-to-many trust entries - A single certificate without a private key in a certificate store.
 Each certificate identified with a custom alias or certificate thumbprint.
-2. Key entries - One-to-many certificates with private keys and optionally the full certificate chain.
+2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
 Each certificate identified with a custom alias or certificate thumbprint.
+3. A mix of trust and key entries.

 **Specific Certificate Store Type Values**
 *Basic Tab:*